-Bort-Roig et.al systematically reviewed evidence on smartphones and their viability for measuringing and influencing physical activity in general, and cardiovascular-related activity in particular, and found an average-to-excellent levels of accuracy for different behaviors.
-79 In another large-scale recent review and meta-analysis of 69 studies that investigated the use of mobile technologies to reduce CVD risk behaviors, including the use of smartphones,81 the authors concluded that using mHealth tools for monitoring provides the clinician data that far exceed what can be measured in the brief clinical encounter and reflect the status of physiological or behavioral measures in the person’s natural setting.
+Bort-Roig and colleagues systematically reviewed the evidence on the viability of using smartphone technology for measuring and influencing individuals’ physical activity in general, and cardiovascular-related activity in particular.
+They found that smartphone technology had average-to-excellent levels of accuracy for various behaviors.
+79 In another large-scale recent review and meta-analysis of 69 studies, which investigated the use of mobile technologies (including the use of smartphones)81 to reduce CVD risk behaviors, the authors concluded that monitoring activity with mHealth tools provides clinical data that far exceeds what can be measured in a brief clinical encounter.
+A further advantage of these technologies is that they measure individuals’ physiological and behavioral activity in their natural settings.

-In another large-scale study, McConnell and colleagues assessed the feasibility of obtaining measures of lifestyle from smartphone to learn about activity patterns associated with cardiovascular health.82 Participants completed 4-7 days of motion data through a motion coprocessor chip in their smartphone, as well as questionnaires regarding self-reported well-being, diet, risk perception, physical activity, sleep, and cardiovascular health.
-They showed that different patterns of activity were associated with reported presence of disease.
-Furthermore, there was a poor association between perceived and recorded physical activity (monitored using smartphone sensors such as accelerometers as described below) as well as perceived and formally estimated risk.
-Apart from the authors' conclusion regarding the feasibility of conducting a smartphone-based study for cardiovascular health, they highlighted the potential usefulness of smartphones as personalized informational tools.
+In another large-scale study, McConnell and colleagues assessed the feasibility of obtaining lifestyle data from smartphones to learn about activity patterns associated with cardiovascular health.82 Participants provided 4-7 days of motion data, assessed by a motion coprocessor chip in their smartphone, as well as completed self-report questionnaires regarding their well-being, diet, risk perception, physical activity, sleep, and cardiovascular health.
+Findings showed that different patterns of activity were associated with participants’ self-reported presence of disease.
+Furthermore, there was a poor association between perceived and recorded physical activity (monitored by smartphone sensors, such as accelerometers, as described below), as well as perceived and formally estimated risk.
+Apart from the authors' conclusion regarding the feasibility of conducting a smartphone-based study of cardiovascular health, they highlighted the potential usefulness of smartphones as personalized informational tools.

-Implantable cardioverter-defibrillators (ICD) are devices designed for the prevention of sudden cardiac death (SCD) in selected patients.
-SCD often occurs as a consequence of malignant ventricular arrhythmias such as ventricular tachycardia (VT) or VT that degenerated in ventricular fibrillation (VF).
-Current ICD’s are capable to deliver multiple therapies, which incorporate antitachycardia pacing (ATP), cardioversion, and defibrillation, also provide support in episodes of bradycardia or heart block with a rate-response pacing and automatic switching mode function.
+Implantable cardioverter defibrillators (ICD) are devices designed for the prevention of sudden cardiac death (SCD) in selected patients.
+SCD often occurs as a consequence of malignant ventricular arrhythmias, such as ventricular tachycardia (VT) or VT that degenerated to ventricular fibrillation (VF).
+Current ICDs are capable of delivering multiple therapies, including antitachycardia pacing (ATP), cardioversion, and defibrillation, as well as providing support during episodes of bradycardia or heart block with a rate-response pacing and automatic switching mode function.
 Modern devices can also provide resynchronization therapy, an important progress in selected patients requiring advanced heart failure therapies.

-Given their wide array of sensors and real time wireless transmission capabilities, modern ICD devices can also be used as platforms for data collection.
-83 Among the sensors for data collection and monitoring are accelerometers, body temperature measurements, sensors for measuring electrophysiological signals and other heart rate data, real-time ECG monitoring and more.
-Smartwatch technology is now beginning to offer such external arrhythmia-detection capabilities, but with a much lesser accuracy.84 Several early attempts to use ICD data for research purposes proved successful,83,85–87 but none that we know of attempted to blend and mix sensor data from smartphones and ICDs together with the wealth of biological and psychological data we propose to collect in order to detect possible associations between potential psychological risk factors and VT/VF leading to SCD.
+Given their wide array of sensors and real-time wireless transmission capabilities, modern ICD devices can also be used as platforms for data collection.
+83 Sensors that can be used for data collection and monitoring include accelerometers, body temperature sensors, sensors that measure electrophysiological signals and other heart rate data, sensors that monitor real-time ECG signals and more.
+Smartwatch technology is now beginning to offer these types of external arrhythmia-detection capabilities, but with much less accuracy.84 Several early attempts to use ICD data for research purposes have proven successful83,85–87 but, to our knowledge, none have attempted to integrate data gathered from smartphone sensors and ICDs with the wealth of biological and psychological data that we propose to collect.
+Our aim is to use these varied sources of data to detect possible associations between psychological risk factors and VT/VF, which subsequently lead to SCD.

-In conclusion, despite consistent evidence of possible ties and associations between certain psychological traits and arrythmia-related SCD88–94 (as expressed and measured biologically and behaviorally), we do not know of specific large scale Digital Phenotyping studies that use ICD data together with Smartphone data and compound these data with biological and personality assessment data all in reference to psychological risk factors of VF and SCD.
-Hence the proposed objectives of the current research as outlined below.
+In conclusion, despite consistent evidence for the possible associations between certain psychological traits and arrythmia-related SCD88–94 (using biological and behavioral expressions and measurements), we do not know of any large-scale digital phenotyping studies that integrate ICD data, smartphone data, and biological and personality assessments to study the psychological risk factors of VF and SCD.
+To that end, the proposed objectives of the current research are outlined below.

 Research objectives & expected significance (7.1.2)